Stellar Regions: Reception

 In a review for AllMusic, Scott Yanow described Stellar Regions as "a major set", and wrote: "Trane is as powerful as usual, showing no compromise in his intense flights, and indulging in sound explorations that are as free (but with purpose) as any he had ever done.
 Coltrane's true fans will want to go out of their way to acquire this intriguing CD."

 Coltrane biographer Ben Ratliff wrote that the album "shows a potentially great band", and stated: "This session... is the perfect representation of Coltrane at this stage.
 Alice Coltrane and Rashied Ali sound more connected and solidified; they are beginning to posit something concrete in place of the Tyner-Jones connection."
+This was a reference to pianist McCoy Tyner and drummer Elvin Jones who had helped Coltrane rise to fame, but quit in frustration about his changing musical style.

 In the album liner notes, David Wild wrote that the performances on Stellar Regions "suggest evolution in new directions.
 Performances are more concise, with a tighter focus."
 He noted that "Coltrane uses a type of group composition and structure which shapes and extends the free, multi-rhythmic, sound-oriented improvisations of the previous year."
 Wild suggested that "the change in health, the intimations of mortality, may have led to the relative calm, the sense of reflection, of proportion and moderation to be heard here...
 Whatever the reason, these performances are remarkable for their conciseness and compositional structure."
 Wild concluded:

 To those of us who remain, the last words of one no longer among us are special.
 These recordings all have a similar aura.
 Among Coltrane's final phrases, they are almost the last notes to be captured on tape, performances thus haunted by our foreknowledge that what will follow them is silence.
 More importantly and perhaps even more compelling, they represent a suggestion of the evolution his music would have taken had his life not been cut so short, a tantalizing glimpse of an unrealized future.
 The February recordings show all the features of the "late period," yet those elements seemed reharmonized, given added coherence and impact through the reappearance of form, of relative brevity, of renewed control...
 Change is the constant in Coltrane's work, and the evolution continued even to the last.
 That evolutionary line may have ended prematurely, but these eight compositions, a day's work from mid-February of 1967, stand alone as fully formed masterworks, explorations of the "late Coltrane" idiom in the format of the Classic John Coltrane Quartet, new music a quarter-century-old, still original and startling-a fresh look at the music of John Coltrane.